Beesy

 The new status symbol is having someone who knows.

-This is the part that the new generation of concierge platforms — there are now six well-funded ones I am aware of — keeps missing.
+This is the part that the new generation of private-client platform — there are now six well-funded ones I am aware of — keeps missing.
 They are building inventory.
 The actual product is recall.
-The hostess at Casa Tua who, the second time you walk in, says welcome back, the same table? — that is the entire economic moat.
-The address-book person who remembers that your wife does not like rosé, that your son turns sixteen in September, that you do not eat seated dinners past ten — that is the person you pay.
+The private-client director at MILA who, the second time you walk in, has already moved your usual table without being asked — that is the entire economic moat.
+The Claudie host who remembers that your wife does not like rosé, that your son turns sixteen in September, that you do not eat seated dinners past ten — that is the person you pay.

 The interesting structural shift is that the curator no longer needs to be inside an institution.
-The old logic — a Cipriani maître d'hôtel, a Cap Ferrat butler, a Connaught concierge — required the venue as the platform.
+The old logic — a maître d'hôtel at a grande maison, a Cap Ferrat butler, a Connaught maître — required the venue as the platform.
 The new logic is the reverse.
 The curator is the platform.
 The venues are inventory.
 The client follows the person, not the address.
-When the right hostess leaves a restaurant, half the regulars move with her in a single season.
+When the right private-client director leaves a room, half the regulars move with her in a single season.
 The Riviera saw this happen twice last summer.

 What the client is buying, properly understood, is not service.
 Service is what hotels sell.
 The client is buying the absence of decisions — the quiet competence of someone who has already made the seventeen small choices that would otherwise consume the trip.
 The right curator removes the friction the client has stopped noticing.
 That removal is the luxury.